Benez11/grand-waiter/README.md

 # grandwaiter
-A unique alternative to the already existing promisify pattern.
+A unique alternative to the well-known Node JS promisify pattern.